lkmd2000/Electronics-Project-Robot-Eyes/README.md

 # Electronics-Project-Robot-Eyes

-- The goal of this circuit is to Control the robot eyes by Using **LED**.
+- The goal of this circuit is to Control the **LED** of the robotic eyes.
 - The design was created by **AUTODESK THINKERCAD** site.

 ## the circuit: